PanCakeConnaisseur/user_backend_sql_raw/README.md

     [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.

 ### 3. Hash Algorithm For New Passwords

-used for the creation of new passwords
+used for the creation of new passwords.

 - is optional and, if you leave it empty, defaults to `bcrypt` ($2y$).
 - Other supported hash algorithms are MD5-CRYPT, SHA-256-CRYPT, SHA-512-CRYPT, Argon2i and Argon2id.
 The config values are `md5`, `sha256`, `sha512`, `argon2i`, `argon2id` respectively, e.g.